In my last article, I tried to clear up a common misconception about design through a helpful analogy to job interviews.

 then, frankly, it’s a pretty bad design that has no reason to exist.

 Seven reasons why I like this definition:

-It emphasizes design as a process, rather than design as a thing or an outcome.
+It emphasizes design as a process rather than a thing or an outcome.

-And yes, of course, design can absolutely be used as either a noun or a verb.
-But by focusing on the act of designing, this definition builds respect for the work by helping people understand that it’s not a shallow pursuit, and it doesn’t happen quickly or automatically (ie: no, it’s not as simple as just slapping a pretty color on something).
+And yes, of course, “design” can absolutely be used as either a noun or a verb.
+But by focusing on the act of designing — including the critically-important initial phase of identifying problems through research and empathy — this definition builds respect for the work.
+It helps people understand that design is not a shallow pursuit, and it doesn’t happen quickly or automatically (ie: no, it’s not as simple as just slapping a pretty color on something).